JiiB1/JJson/README.md

 * Version 0.2 : (wip)
 	* Can now modify data in fields and Json objects
-   	* Replacing DottePath for a Json query system, used to perform more accurate queries on wanted fields
+   	* Replacing DottedPath for a query system, used to perform more accurate queries

 ## Changelogs